 Method 1: Own the Folder from the Command Line

-You can also alter the ownership of the file/folder from the terminal to solve the Windows 10 you do not have permission to view or edit this object’s permission settings.
+You can also alter the ownership of the file/folder from the terminal to solve Windows 10.
+You cannot view or edit this object’s permission settings.

 Using this method, you can undoubtedly solve why you do not have permission to view this object’s security properties even as an administrative user.